 12 Oct Normal Pressure Hydrocephalus Often Mistaken as Dementia

 With the Baby Boomer generation reaching the ranks of the elderly, there’s a new consciousness of illness and health.
 This is an activist generation used to having the answers.
-That’s why it is of particular interest for us at Advanced Neurosurgery Associates (ANA) that recent news focuses on the mistaken diagnosis of dementia in the elderly when the cause of symptoms might just be hydrocephalus.
+That’s why it is of particular interest for us at Advanced Neurosurgery Associates (ANA) the news about the mistaken diagnosis of dementia in the elderly when the cause of symptoms might just be hydrocephalus.
 This is a condition we treat extensively in our practice and we believe increased hydrocephalus awareness will prove beneficial.

-According to an article in U.S. News & World Report Health, experts estimate that five to 10 percent of Americans diagnosed with dementia could actually have normal pressure hydrocephalus, a treatable condition.
+According to an article in U.S. News & World Report Health, experts estimate that 5–10 percent of Americans diagnosed with dementia could actually have normal pressure hydrocephalus, a treatable condition.

 An estimated 700,000 adults are living with normal pressure hydrocephalus (NPH), a disorder involving the abnormal increase of cerebrospinal fluid (CSF) that causes the brain cavities to become enlarged.